Skip to content

 Your goal throughout this process is to create what we call “positive emotional deposits” in your cat’s “emotional bank account.”
 Every positive interaction, treat, and gentle moment you associate with the harness adds valuable deposits to this account.
 Conversely, any forceful or frightening experience makes a significant withdrawal from their trust.

 You want to build a substantial surplus of positive associations so that the harness—and eventually outdoor adventures—becomes something your cat views as rewarding and safe, never scary.
+The goal is to help your cat associate the harness with good things, like treats and praise.
 This approach embodies the essence of positive reinforcement, where you reward desired behaviors, making them far more likely to occur again.

 Choosing the right harness for your feline companion

 Choosing the right harness represents a critical first step in this process.
+It’s important to select a cat harness with the right size and harness fit for your pet, ensuring a good fit for both adult cats and kittens.
+A proper fit contributes to your cat’s comfort, security, and makes it easier to train even a stubborn cat to wear it comfortably.
+Some harnesses are designed specifically for younger cats or kitties, so choosing the right style can make a difference in comfort and security.
 Your harness needs to be both secure and escape-proof, yet comfortable enough for your cat to wear willingly.
-You should avoid dog harnesses entirely, as manufacturers don't design them for a cat's unique anatomy and remarkable flexibility.
+You should avoid dog harnesses entirely, as manufacturers don’t design them for a cat’s unique anatomy and remarkable flexibility.

 H-style vs. vest harnesses: which works best?